Solid Fuel Tablets

 CONS

-• Spent tablets leave a sticky dark residue on the bottom of pots so try to use an older one.
-Cleaning directions are included above.
+• Spent tablets leave a sticky dark residue on the bottom of pots, so follow the recommended cleaning directions rather than reusing old cookware

 Use Requirements